80bots/80bots/README.md

 - `APP_DEBUG` - Debug enabled, default: false (see more on https://laravel.com/docs)
 - `APP_KEY` - App secret key.
 Important!
 If the application key is not set, your user sessions and other encrypted data will not be secure!
 - `APP_URL` - The public accessible App server url, default: http://localhost:8080 (Based on PROXY SERVER CONFIG section)
-- `REACT_URL` - The public accessible Web app server url, default: http://localhost (Based on PROXY SERVER CONFIG section)
+- `WEB_CLIENT_URL` - The public accessible Web app server url, default: http://localhost (Based on PROXY SERVER CONFIG section)
 - `LOG_CHANNEL` - The log channel, default: stack
 - `BROADCAST_DRIVER` - Broadcast driver, default: redis.
 Warning!
 Changing of this parameter could affect the app stability and functionality
 - `QUEUE_CONNECTION` - Broadcast driver, default: redis.
 Warning!
 Changing of this parameter could affect the app stability and functionality